-For anyone new to the platform (or even people who have used it before!), some of the wording around what's what exactly may confuse you at first.
+For anyone new to the FA Events Platform (or even people who have used it before!), some of the wording around what's what exactly may confuse you at first.

 Below are the definitions of a few of the most prominent words used throughout the FA Events Platform, which can give the clarification you need to understand what you may be creating or attending by using the system.

-CENTRE - A centre is the name of the organisation you have applied for and are managing as a whole.
-The centre could be associated with the name of the venue it's held at or something you have named the centre as yourself.
+PROVIDER - Previously referred to as a 'centre', a provider is the name of the organisation you have applied for and are managing as a whole.
+The provider could be associated with the name of the venue it's held at or something you have named the provider yourself.

 SESSION - A session is an individual date and time when an activity takes place.
 This is usually done weekly and can take place wherever it is specified in an application.

-EVENT - An event is something you create which includes a group of sessions that take place at an approved centre.
-Sessions are done within an event period of 16 weeks for Wildcats, 32 weeks for Just Play and 12 weeks for Just Play For Students, and must meet the other criteria outlined for either of these programmes.
+EVENT - An event is something you create which includes a group of sessions that take place at an approved provider.
+Sessions are done within an event period of 16 weeks for Wildcats, 32 weeks for Just Play and Age UK Walking Football, and 12 weeks for Just Play For Students.
+An event must meet the other criteria outlined for all of these programmes as well.

 VENUE - A venue is the location of the activity and where it will take place.
 This could be at a school, a leisure centre or a recreation ground.